serhmarch/ModbusTools/bugfix.md

 # 0.1.2

-Fix server-side bug when saving/exporting device
+* Fixed server-side bug when saving/exporting device

 # 0.1.3

-Fix 'ByteArray'-format DataView issue
+* Fixed 'ByteArray'-format DataView issue

 # 0.1.4

-Fixed a crash bug for the 'readCoils' and 'readDiscreteInputs' functions when the bit offset was not a multiple of 8
+* Fixed a crash bug for the 'readCoils' and 'readDiscreteInputs' functions when the bit offset was not a multiple of 8

 # 0.2.2

-Fix Action value updates - Not Following Defined Register and Byte Order
+* Fixed an Action value updates - Not Following Defined Register and Byte Order

 # 0.3.1

-* Fix bug of client/server crash when create/open project
+* Fixed a bug of client/server crash when create/open project
-* Fix bug of client/server when change of port settings doesn't reflect in the port name in status bar
+* Fixed a bug of client/server when change of port settings doesn't reflect in the port name in status bar

+# 0.3.2

+* Fixed a bug when changing the log settings does not affect the LogView of client/server